mropert/mropert.github.io/_posts/2017-10-19-simplifying_build-part1.md

 1. Follow DRY.
 No duplication of information should occur between the build system and the package manager.
 2. Compatibility with existing build systems.
 It should be able to integrate with CMake, Boost.Build, Meson, ...
-3. Ensure packages are compatible with each other and follow whatever build profile was defined by the user at top level.
+3. Ensure packages are compatible with each other and follow whatever build profile (compiler, standard, target machine...) was defined by the user at top level.
 4. Prefer config files to scripting.
 If scripting must be done, do not write a new language, and *seriously* consider using C++.
   Developers (especially newbies) should not be asked to learn another programming language to be able to do C++.

 #### Common build interface

-To me, the best (and maybe only) way to solve DRY would be design and implement a common build interface that package managers could use to integrate with build systems.
+To me, the best (and maybe only) way to solve DRY (and some other issues) would be to design and implement a common build interface that package managers could use to integrate with build systems.
 Here's a schematic overview of how it could work, using the package manager as the top level orchestrator of any build:

 ![Common build interface](/assets/img/posts/package_manager_interface.png)

-1. Environment check.
+1. Environment check
   The package manager gives the build system all the information about the environment: which compiler to use, which standard and ABI flags are in use, the build type (debug/release) and the target architecture.
   The build system is expected to check if it can work with that.
 It should *not* try to work around the build flags to raise the standard version or anything else to satisfy a build requirement from the project.
 Either it can work with it, or it fails the environment check.
 2. Dependency listing
   Once the environment check is passed, the build system should return the list of dependencies required (with the acceptable versions) for that build.
 How it obtains that list is its responsibility and the package manager should not interfere.
   Today it could be written in the build files but tomorrow it could be queried from source with some kind of `/showImports` toggle to the  compiler.
   Each dependency should be explicitely declared as public or private.
 3. Dependency resolution
   The package manager can then query its storage (local or remote) to check if all the required dependencies are available for the current environment settings.
   If some packages are missing, it could either build them (by recursively running this whole procedure) or fail depending on user input.
   Of course, if no recipe is available (or if a version conflict is detected), it should fail too.
 4. Build
   Once all dependencies are installed, the package manager should call the build system again to build the module.
 It should provide the build interface of each dependency (collection of include/link/define flags).
 5. Install
   If the built module is supposed to be installed (either because it's being built as a dependency for another one or because the user explicitely asked for it), the build system should install it at a location provided by the package manager.
   It should also provide the build interface of the module to the package manager so that it can be reused by another.

-This procedure robs the existing build systems of some of their role today.
+This procedure robs the existing build systems of some of their roles today.
 Some of them like to try to find or even install dependencies, others try to set/overwrite build flags to satisfy some requirements.
 For a proper separation of concerns, that should be disabled when working with a package manager to ensure a consistent build across packages.